-Since it was my first time applying gold leaf sheets, I was a little nervous about how it was going to turn out.
-And I was surprised at how easy it ended up being!
+But since it was my first time applying gold leaf sheets, I was pretty nervous about how it was going to turn out.

-Yes, the gold sheets are very delicate (they tear and wrinkle very easily!), but since I wasn’t looking for a perfectly smooth gold finish, I think that actually added to the finish.
+Yes, the gold sheets are very delicate (they tear and wrinkle very easily!), but since I wasn’t looking for a perfectly smooth gold finish, I think that actually added to the look.

 1. Use painter’s tape to tape off the area that the foil is being applied to.
 I didn’t do this step, but it would have made the job a lot easier.